 - Specify exact payment days to avoid confusion

 - Make it easy for clients to pay by accepting credit cards

 - Use a card reader to accept payment on the spot

 - Reward and penalize clients to encourage payment

 - Include details on the invoice that the client needs to process it such as, billing address and PO number

-- Use business accounting software such as FreshBooks to automate invoicing.
+- Use business accounting software such as FreshBooks Select to automate invoicing.
 The software even lets you specify an upfront deposit

 2. Specify an Upfront Deposit